 Will my bankruptcy affect my credit score?

 Unfortunately, filing for bankruptcy will likely cause your credit score to drop.
 However, by wiping your debts clean, you will have a clean slate from which to rebuild that score.
 That could be a better outcome than struggling for years to pay debts and your score remaining low.
 It is best to talk to a legal and financial professional to decide on the best course of action.

 What assets can I keep if I file for bankruptcy?

-The bankruptcy code has several exemptions for allowing you to keep assets, including your home, car, retirement savings, family heirlooms and jewelry.
+The bankruptcy code has several exemptions for allowing you to keep assets, including your home, car, retirement savings, family heirlooms, and jewelry.
 As your lawyer, I will use my deep knowledge of the bankruptcy code to help you create a bankruptcy plan that allows you to keep your most valuable assets.

 Do I need to report all of my assets?